ebshimizu/stats-of-the-storm/docs/external-db.md

 the data from that database instead of creating a new one in that folder.

 Try it out!
-You can download this database of matches from Phase 1 Part 1 of the HGC, including NA, EU, KR, and CN regions, from here.
+You can download this database of matches from Phase 1 Part 1 of the HGC, including NA and EU regions, from here.
 Extract the directory and set your database path to the extracted folder.
 Congrats!
 You're now a HGC stats wizard.

+If you're looking for HGC KR and CN, sorry but I can't parse all of those replays yet!
+I'm considering solutions to localized replays, so stay tuned.

 [Back](https://ebshimizu.github.io/stats-of-the-storm/)